 - Automatic: open rate, click rate, or total revenue

-Use these options to send the winning combination to your remaining recipients after a set amount of time.
+Use this option to send the winning combination to your remaining subscribed contacts after a set amount of time.
 The winner can be determined by the highest open or click rate, or total revenue if your online store is connected to your account.

 - Manual: report statistics

 Use this option to choose a winner yourself based on reporting data or other factors that you find to be the most valuable.

 Variables you can test